muratkeremozcan/books/aws/Burning-Monk/yans-blog-posts.md

 Lambda offers a number of storage options:

-- Lambda Layers
-- Ephemeral storage (`/tmp` directory)
-- EFS
-- Container images

 They cater for different use cases and have different characteristics and limitations.
 James Beswick has an excellent article on how to choose between these options [here](https://aws.amazon.com/blogs/compute/choosing-between-aws-lambda-data-storage-options-in-web-apps/).

 1. **Lambda Layers:** These allow for bundling of additional libraries as part of the Lambda function deployment package.
 A function can have up to five layers and this can be an effective way to bundle large dependencies.
 However, layers are static once deployed, and the contents can only be changed by deploying a new version.

-2. **Temporary Storage with /tmp:** The Lambda execution environment offers a /tmp file system with a fixed size of 512 MB.
-This area acts as a transient cache for data between invocations and is cleared each time a new execution environment is created.
+2. **Temporary Storage with /tmp:** The Lambda execution environment offers a /tmp file system with a fixed size of 512 MB, which became 10 GB (same as EFS) in 2022.
+Each Lambda function has its own instance of `/tmp` directory and they don’t share any data.
 It is intended for ephemeral storage and should be used for data required for a single invocation.
+More performant than EFS (10x).

 3. **Amazon EFS:** This is a fully managed, elastic, shared file system that integrates with other AWS services, and can be mounted in Lambda functions.
 It allows for sharing of data across invocations, supports standard file operations and is ideal for deploying code libraries or working with packages that exceed the limit of layers.
+Compared to S3, EFS is slightly faster and has more predictable latency.
+Has no impact on cold start performance.
+We can use Provisioned concurrency to mitigate the high read latency.

 4. **Amazon S3:** This object storage service scales elastically, offering high availability and durability.
 Ideal for storing unstructured data such as images, media, log files and sensor data, it features event integrations with Lambda and allows for automated workflows.

+So EFS has 10GB limit (same as /tmp), slower than /tmp, but can share data between all the components (Lambda functions, EC2 instances or containers) that are connected to the same EFS file system.

+General rule of thumb is to use S3 for storing user data, whereas EFS & /tmp are useful for storing system data, and only use Lambda layers as an optimization to avoid uploading the same dependencies over & over.

+> From Yan: I’ve come across very few legit use cases for using the /tmp folder, the best two is to 1) download large static file at cold start and then cache it in the /tmp folder, and 2) clone git repos into
+>
+> Same goes for EFS, can be useful for putting large files, like ML models in there, so you can share it with multiple functions, and get some benefit from the caching at the NFS layer, which might make it faster to load than S3

 ### [Graviton-based Lambda functions, what it means for you](https://lumigo.io/blog/graviton-based-lambda-functions-what-it-means-for-you/)